cortext/patstat/README.md

 The scripts and methods that are presented here are made for the last version.

 The emphasis has been put on three long term kind of enrichments:
-* New varaibles: inside tables, something with a cleaning step, to make the production of statistics easier;
+* New variables: inside tables, something with a cleaning step, to make the production of statistics easier;
 * Enrichments: new values from external sources or from an internal propagations (e.g. addresses...);
-* New analitical dimensions: completely new tables to make your analysis reacher (e.g. technologies...).
+* New analytical dimensions: completely new tables to make your analysis richer (e.g. technologies...).